 - The height of your desk should be just high enough that it clears the top of your thighs.

 - The height of your desk should also be low enough that your forearms rest parallel with the floor and the table.
-If your desk is too high, your elbows and/or wrists will be strained to clear the height of the desk, potentially leading to carpal tunnel or cubital tunnel syndromes.
+If your desk is too high, your elbows and/or wrists will be strained to clear the height of the desk, potentially leading to mouse elbow, carpal tunnel syndrome or cubital tunnel syndrome.

-- Pull your chair in towards the desk so you are close enough to the monitor that you do not need to lean forward, following guidelines 1) upper body and 2) gaming monitor.
+- Pull your chair in towards the desk so you’re close enough to the monitor that you don’t need to lean forward, following guidelines Part 1 and Part 2.

-- The height of your desk should be appropriate to follow guidelines 1) upper body and 2) gaming monitor.
+- The height of your desk should be appropriate to follow guidelines Part 1 and Part 2.

-- Likewise, to follow guidelines 1) upper body and 2) gaming monitor, pull your chair in towards the desk so you are close enough to the monitor that you do not need to lean forward.
+- Likewise, to follow guidelines Part 1 and Part 2 pull your chair in towards the desk so you’re close enough to the monitor that you don’t need to lean forward.

 5) Back rest